maxdome/swagger-combine/README.md

 }
 ```

-### Replacing Paths
+### Renaming Paths

-Paths can be replaced by specifying the path to replace and the replacement path as key/value pairs in `paths.replace`.
+Paths can be renamed by specifying the path to rename and the new path name as key/value pairs in `paths.rename`.

 ```json
 {